There are standard operating conditions for Remotely Piloted Aircraft (RPA) and penalties for breaching them. Those conditions include:

 - Only fly one RPA at a time [reg 101.238(f) Civil Aviation Safety Regulations 1998 (Cth)];

 - Do not fly into cloud/fog without approval from air traffic control and training;

 - Only fly during the day [reg 101.095];

-- Do not operate your RPA in a prohibited area or in a restricted area unless you have the permission of, and operate in accordance with any conditions imposed by, the authority controlling the area.[reg 101.065];
+- Do not operate an RPA in a prohibited area or in a restricted area without the permission of, and without operating in accordance with, any conditions imposed by the authority controlling the area.[reg 101.065];

-- Do not fly your RPA over any populous areas [reg 101.025]; These can include: beaches, parks and sporting ovals [see regulations 101.025; 101.280; 101.235].
-There is an exception if your RPA is certified as airworthy [reg 101.280].
+- Do not fly an RPA over any populous areas [reg 101.025]; A populous area can include: beaches, parks and sporting ovals [see regulations 101.025; 101.280; 101.235].
+There is an exception if the RPA is certified as airworthy [reg 101.280].
 A populous area is: when the area has a sufficient density of population for some aspect of the operation, or some event that might happen during the operation (in particular, a fault in, or failure of, the aircraft or rocket) to pose an unreasonable risk to the life, safety or property of somebody who is in the area but is not connected with the operation [reg 101.025].

 It is an offence to fly an RPA in controlled airspace without complying with the prescribed requirements [reg 101.072, 101.285].

 Penalties apply if anything is dropped or discharged from an RPA that creates a hazard to another aircraft, a person or property [reg 101.090].

 It is an offence to fly a drone or other remotely piloted aircraft in a South Australian National Park or Reserve without a permit [see National Parks and Wildlife (National Parks) Regulations 2016 reg 12 (3)].